rfay/git-bisect-example/README.md

 <img alt="Drupal Logo" src="https://www.drupal.org/files/Wordmark_blue_RGB.png" height="60px">

-This version of Drupal 11 is broken.
+This version of Drupal 11.x (11.3.x) is broken.

-Although Drupal 11.3.x is supposed to work with PHP 8.3+ (and even lower), it's not working with PHP8.3.23 We can see that if we `ddev start` and `ddev launch /core/install.php` we'll get an error.
+Although Drupal 11.3.x is supposed to work with PHP 8.1+, it's not working here with PHP 8.3.23 We can see that if we `ddev launch /core/install.php` we'll get an error.

 Use `git bisect` to find out when PHP 8.3.23 stopped working.